scriptonist/graphql-engine/rfcs/seed-data.md

 ### Motivation

 There is an ongoing discussion in [#2431](https://github.com/hasura/graphql-engine/issues/2431) about how we should model an interface for adding seed data.
-Two approaches have come to light from the discussions an are described below.
+Two approaches have come to light from the discussions which are described below.

 #### Approach 1: Add a new "seed" command to CLI